chrisrouse/multiEmailInput/README.md

 # Hello, World!

+**This is a learning project for me and I might accidentally break something at any time!
+Use this at your own risk and only if you're comfortable editing an LWC in VS Code to try to fix errors and bugs.**

 Thanks for checking out the Multi Email Input LWC for Salesforce Screen Flows!
 I built this package because I couldn't find any other component that did what I wanted.
 While working on a form being built in a screen flow for a client, I had a requirement to allow the end users to enter several additional emails.
 This fine, users can enter it in a text box and I can process it after, but what if there was an easier way???
 Enter **Multi Email Input**!
 No more formulas or loops to parse user data that may or may not follow a consistent pattern.
 No clunky repeater element to deal with.
 This is a simple way to capture as many additional email addresses as your end user wants to enter!

 This component works with SLDS1 and SLDS2.
 It looks great in SLDS2!